ayushsharmavlogs619-lang/mr-anfield-official/AUDIT_SUMMARY.md

 - ✅ User-friendly with improved UX
 - ✅ Well-documented and maintainable

-**All that's left is 15 minutes of manual Firebase configuration to unlock the full experience!**
+Final Note: All that's left is 15 minutes of manual Firebase configuration to unlock the full experience!

 ---

 **Questions?** Check `FIREBASE_SETUP.md` for detailed deployment instructions.

-**Let's make this the best Liverpool FC fan site on the internet! 🔴 YNWA**
+Let's make this the best Liverpool FC fan site on the internet! 🔴 YNWA